Via Antiniana & a Roman Bridge to Vomero

 During the excavation for the Salvator Rosa metro station (approximately half-way up the hill on via Salvator Rosa), remains were found of a bridge-viaduct of the Via Antiniana (photo, top).
 Some of that structure has been restored as an archaeological site and may be viewed.
 The structure is believed to have consisted of seven arches.
 It was built in reticulated brickwork; the lintels of the arches consisted of slabs, called bipedal bricks, (60 cm—23.6 inches—on a side) clamped into the back vaults.
 The barrel vaults were built with a cast of cement in a wooden framework supported by centerings.
 A system of large brackets in piperno rock anchored to the high part of the walls was used to hook scaffolding for the maintenance of the viaduct.
 Parts of the bridge were actually incorporated into an 18th-century building, itself torn down during the excavations for the new train line.

-to main index to archaeology portal
+to archaeology portal